 Prevention of mold outbreaks begins by starting home improvement projects or additions with a mold prevention planning adequately in place.
 Here I provide mold prevention tips, ways to plan projects and, in general, how to keep this aggressive bacteria from forming around your home in the first place.

-For those expanding or building their house from the ground up, consider purchasing EnviroShield, a 100% acrylic and water based mold proof coating containing antimicrobial additives which locks out moisture to prevent sporadic mold and mildew buildup.
+For those expanding or building their house from the ground up, consider purchasing EnviroShield or similar.
+EnviroShield is a 100% acrylic and water based mold proof coating containing antimicrobial additives which locks out moisture to prevent sporadic mold and mildew buildup.